intel-lab-lkp/linux/Documentation/networking/ipvs-sysctl.rst

 	The value definition is the same as that of drop_entry and drop_packet.

+	This is the network-namespace default.
+A virtual service can opt in to the hardened table regardless of this setting by setting IP_VS_SVC_F_SECURE_TCP (0x0100) in its service flags.

 svc_lfactor - INTEGER
 	Possible values: -8 (larger table) ..
 8 (smaller table)